DustinPoon/Safer-Vancouver-Transportation-Analysis/README.md

 Project in a group of 3

-Finalized website using R-studio: https://dp-sdaproject.shinyapps.io/webpage/
+Finalized dashboard using R-studio: https://dp-sdaproject.shinyapps.io/webpage/